 I undertook new training and began working (part-time) as a career/life coach.
 This ultimately led to graduate school at Lakeland College where I earned my Master’s degree in Professional Counseling.
 And culminated in my current private practice supporting individuals and couples through the all-but-certain challenges that life likes to throw our way.

 I’m extremely grateful for the journey that brought me to this incredible profession and to the exceptional clients I’ve been privileged to serve.
-I cannot wait to meet my future clients and support their inevitable transformations.
+I cannot wait to meet my future clients and support their inevitable and inspiring transformations.

 Outside of client sessions, you’ll probably find me walking my dog, trying new recipes, reading a book (OK – listening on Audible), or enjoying a cup of coffee with a friend.
 Coffee, in my opinion, should really be included as its own food group. 😉